kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 enki build-uki ...more options... --single-efi-cmdline "Lets debug: rd.debug rd.immucore.debug"
 ```

-Will create a boot menu with the default entries, plus one more: "Lets debug" which will have the debug options set.
+Will create a boot menu with the default entries, plus one more: "Lets debug" which will have the debug parameters set.
 Notice how the title of the entry and the cmdline to be used are split by a colon.

 Building with a command like this: